ksk-S/ModellingHallucinations/README.md

 Exporting the images at iteration 10, 50, 100, and 1000 in 'exp' mode, 50, 100, and 100 in 'validation' mode, and 5, 10, 50, 100, 200, 400, 600, 800, and 1000 in 'interview' mode.

+### Simulations
+We provide here six different simulations provided in the paper.

 [1_veridical_perception.sh](1_veridical_perception.sh):